About BajanBeach

 Safety

-• Manchineel trees — Several Barbados beaches, especially on the west coast, have manchineel trees growing near the sand.
-Every part of the tree is toxic: the sap causes painful skin burns and blistering, the small green apple-like fruit is dangerously poisonous, and even sheltering under the canopy during rain can blister your skin from sap dripping in the water.
-Many specimens around the island are marked with a red painted band on the trunk, but not all of them are.
-If you're not sure what one looks like, keep a respectful distance from any unfamiliar tree growing on the back beach, and rinse with fresh water immediately if you think you've made contact.
-Do not eat any fruit you find on a beach.
+Manchineel trees: several Barbados beaches, especially on the west coast, have manchineel trees near the sand.
+Every part is toxic: the sap burns and blisters skin, the small green apple-like fruit is dangerously poisonous, and sheltering under the canopy in rain can blister you from dripping sap.
+Many are marked with a red painted band, but not all.
+Keep a respectful distance from any unfamiliar tree on the back beach, rinse with fresh water if you think you've made contact, and never eat any fruit you find on a beach.